Kobyzewicz family: History

 In the 1570s, Wasily Kobyzewicz seized the estates of Burgomaster Andrey Koszkoldeewicz (the father-in-law of his brother Fyodor) by court action: Basan and Bykov.
-In 1586 he purchased the village of Krenichi, near Kiev, since when this branch of the Kobyzewicz family acquired the name of Krenicki, also spelled as Krynicki.
-Wasily Kobyzewicz-Krynicki was the owner of multiple estates near Kiev and Chernigov, including two towns.
+In 1586 he purchased the village of Krenichi, near Kyiv, since when this branch of the Kobyzewicz family acquired the name of Krenicki, also spelled as Krynicki.
+Wasily Kobyzewicz-Krynicki was the owner of multiple estates near Kyiv and Chernigov, including two towns.
 However, Bykov was then an empty land where in the ancient Rus there was a stronghold.
 In 1605 he received a patent from King Sigismund III Vasa allowing him to build a town and a castle there and launch trade.